novix-sa/Pyplan/docs/Quick Start.md

 They can be plain tables to enter numbers or tables for choosing among predefined options.

 ### Controls
-Are the elements for interacting with the app can take the form of filters that automatically applies over all nodes that share that dimension
+Are the elements for interacting with the app.
+Can take the form of filters that automatically applies over all nodes that share the same dimension
 Filters (index) and selectors (choice)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ2ODkwNTU2MCwtMTg0MDQxNDMzMCwxMz
+eyJoaXN0b3J5IjpbNDA0MDMwMzM2LC0xODQwNDE0MzMwLDEzMT
-E3MjY5OTg1LC0xNDc0MzA4ODUyLC0yMDM0MzUyNTk5LC0xNzI2
+cyNjk5ODUsLTE0NzQzMDg4NTIsLTIwMzQzNTI1OTksLTE3MjY3
-NzIyMDY1LDE4NzAwMTU0NzEsMjEzOTM5NTU0OSwtMTM4MDAwOT
+MjIwNjUsMTg3MDAxNTQ3MSwyMTM5Mzk1NTQ5LC0xMzgwMDA5OT
-k4NSwtODQ5OTMzNTY2LDc0NTkxMzMxMiwxODM4Mzc2MTM0LC02
+g1LC04NDk5MzM1NjYsNzQ1OTEzMzEyLDE4MzgzNzYxMzQsLTY4
-ODkzMTExNzUsMTIzNTU0MjEwMywxNTAxMDk4OTMwLDYyMjI4Nz
+OTMxMTE3NSwxMjM1NTQyMTAzLDE1MDEwOTg5MzAsNjIyMjg3Nz
-cyMSwtMTUyNjYyMTMwMiwtNTY2ODU1MDksMTU3MTc3OTUyNywt
+IxLC0xNTI2NjIxMzAyLC01NjY4NTUwOSwxNTcxNzc5NTI3LC0y
-MjAxMjg2NTg3M119
+MDEyODY1ODczXX0=
 -->